Damavand College: Presidents

 From 1968 to 1979, Damavand College was served by three presidents, and Mary C. Thompson was the academic dean all through the years.
 Under the leadership of Frances M. Gray (1910–2001), Damavand College was established in 1968 and that same year was accredited.
 From the time of the founding of the college, Gray continued as president until her retirement in June 1975.

 Professor D. Ray Heisey (1932–2011), was the second president, serving from Fall 1975 until 1978.
 In 1978 he return to his position as professor of Rhetoric and Communication at the Kent State University in Ohio.

-Carolyn Spatta, a cultural Geographer was the third and the last president of Damavand College that was taken over by the Iranian Government in 1979 when the Islamic Revolution replaced the Pahlavi dynasty.
+Carolyn Spatta, a cultural geographer was the third and the last president of Damavand College that was taken over by the Iranian Government in 1979 when the Islamic Revolution replaced the Pahlavi dynasty.
 In 1995 with Susan Christine Seymour, she wrote Asian College Women's Aspirations: A Comparative Study of the Effects of Maternal employment in which Damavand College has been named as one of the nine colleges that joined Asian Women Institutes in 1971 and in 1975 the organization to share its concern about women's higher education in Asia.

-Professor Mehdi Mohaghegh became the president of the college after the victory of the Revolution in February 1979.
+Professor Mehdi Mohaghegh became the president of the college after the Iranian Revolution in February 1979.
 He was from Tehran University and one of the Professors of Persian Literature in the college.
 His presidency was short as with the formation of the Cultural Revolution in 1980, Damavand was amalgamated into what is now Allameh Tabatabai University and its existence came to an end.